 How to Use Iodine to Purify Water

-To purify water with tincture iodine, combine two drops of iodine for every quart of clear water.
-If the water is cloudy, use 10 drops for every quart.
-Let the solution stand for at least 30 minutes and let the iodine do its job.
+To purify water with tincture iodine, combine two drops for every quart of clear water.
+If the water is cloudy, use ten drops for every quart.
+Let the solution stand for at least 30 minutes, and let the iodine do its job.
 Be informed that this will change the water’s flavor.

-If you are using crystal or tablet iodine, follow the manufacturer’s instructions.
+If you use crystal or tablet iodine, follow the manufacturer’s instructions.
 Typically, a bottle of crystal iodine can treat up to 2000 quarts of water (Instructables, 2008).

-Iodine is sensitive to light and should always be stored in a dark bottle.
-Like Chlorine, Iodine can come in the form of tablets which allow for convenience and ease of carrying.
+Iodine is light-sensitive and should always be stored in a dark bottle.
+Like Chlorine, Iodine can come in the form of tablets, allowing for convenience and ease of carrying.